garmeeh/next-seo/README.md

 ### Q&A

-Q&A pages are web pages that contain data in a question and answer format, which is one question followed by its answers.
+Q&A pages are web pages that contain data in a question-and-answer format, which is one question followed by its answers.

 ```jsx
 import { QAPageJsonLd } from 'next-seo';